Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 where $\textbf a \in \prod_{i=1}^n A_i, \textbf s \in \prod_{i=1}^n S_i$, and $h_i$ is the element of $H_i$ built from the corresponding elements in $\mathbf s$.
 We can compute the number of possible deterministic behaviors: \begin{prp} Given an LC game $(\mathcal V, \pi, G)$, the number of possible deterministic behaviors is

 \end{prp} \begin{proof} Party $i$ has $\vert H_i\vert$ possible input values, and for each input value, he can choose from $\vert A_i \vert$ possible output values, so the total number of possible deterministic behaviors is upper bounded by~\Cref{eq:num_det}.
 On the other hand, if the output differs for a certain input of a certain party, the resulting two behaviors will be different.
-Therefore, the number is exactly~\Cref{eq:num_det}. \end{proof} This result can be somewhat counter-intuitive since the parties can have overlapping inputs.
-However, what we are counting is the number of different possible deterministic strategies, not the number of different possible inputs.
+Therefore, the number is exactly~\Cref{eq:num_det}. \end{proof} This result can be somewhat counter-intuitive since the parties' inputs must agree for shared in-neighbors.
+However, each party $i$ does indeed have $\abs{H_i}$ possible inputs.
+What we are counting is the number of different possible deterministic strategies, not the number of different possible inputs.

-Again following the same logic as nonlocal games, in the randomized setting, in addition to inputs, other nontrivial classical information are sources of randomness.
-However, this randomness could be shared with all parties before they start playing the LC game.
-Since we are assuming we can use all possible classical resources, we assume all sources of randomness are shared with all parties beforehand as an initial shared resource.\footnote{This is the hidden variable $\lambda$ in local hidden variable theories. } We thus define a \textbf{\boldmath classical strategy} as a probabilistic mixture of deterministic strategies.
+Again following the same logic as nonlocal games, in the randomized setting, we have an additional classical resource: shared randomness.\footnote{This is the hidden variable $\lambda$ in local hidden variable theories. } We thus define a \textbf{\boldmath classical strategy} as a probabilistic mixture of deterministic strategies.
 That is, the set of all classical behaviors is by definition the convex hull of the set of deterministic behaviors.
-It is therefore a polytope with the number of vertices given in~\Cref{eq:num_det}. \emph{The set of hyperplanes that defines this polytope via the Weyl-Minkowski theorem are then the generalization of Bell inequalities for varying latency constraints, in the case where a subset of parties can undergo a single round of communication}.
+It is therefore a polytope with the number of vertices given in~\Cref{eq:num_det}. \emph{The hyperplanes that define this polytope via the Minkowski-Weyl theorem are then the generalization of Bell inequalities for relaxed latency constraints, where a subset of parties can undergo a single round of communication}~\cite{brunner2014bell}.
 This answers the first question posed in~\Cref{sec:intro}.
-We define the largest winning probability attainable by a classical strategy for an LC game as $\omega_c$, which we call the \textbf{classical value}.
+We shall call such inequalities \textbf{LC inequalities}.
+LC inequalities are Bell inequalities in the limit of very tight latency constraints.
+We define the largest winning probability attainable by a classical behavior for an LC game as $\omega_c$: